 Evidence suggests that care can be delayed due to a lack of awareness and understanding of the disease amongst health care workers, which can lead to a lengthy diagnosis.

-Recognising the lack of a national standard to define this role, the RCN Women’s Health Forum, in collaboration with Endometriosis UK and the BSGE, initiated a project to devise a skills and knowledge framework that would inform and enhance local practice and establish a base line standard across the UK.
+Recognising the lack of a national standard to define this role, in 2018, the RCN Women’s Health Forum, in collaboration with Endometriosis UK and the BSGE, devised a skills and knowledge framework that would inform and enhance local practice and establish a base line standard across the UK.
+This publication was reviewed and updated in 2021 Clinical Nurse Specialist in Endometriosis, and can be found here.

 Defining the breadth and depth of the endometriosis clinical nurse specialist role will enhance career opportunities for nurses seeking to develop their own skills to become a CNS.
 It is envisaged that masters level academic learning should complement the development of this role.